edgedelta/docs/docs/configuration/outputs-streams.md

       - integration_name: my-org-splunk
 ```

-The following example displays if there are multiple instances of the same desitnation that need to route different data types to different Splunk indexes:
+The following example displays if there are multiple instances of the same destination that need to route different data types to different Splunk indexes:

 ```yaml
 - name: edac-splunk-dest